openexchangerates/npm-exchange-rates/readme.md

 	oxr.historical('2001-02-03', function() {
 		// You can now use `oxr.rates`, `oxr.base` and `oxr.timestamp`
-	});
+		// Legal information can be accessed via 'oxr.disclaimer' and 'oxr.license' });

 #### Currency conversion with money.js (fx) module: